 In this case, tell your story, how and why did you become a UX designer?
 Share some personal peculiarities, hobbies, idiosyncrasies, etc; the idea is to create some engagement and increase your chances of building empathy.
 In the end, hiring managers need to see the human side and assess your point of view and your personal perspective.

 7. Be honest

-Many people when applying to jobs, lie or exaggerate their abilities.
+Many people when applying for jobs, lie or exaggerate their abilities.
 But the truth is that employers know when someone is lying, and if they don’t, they will probably notice it later.

 Desperation to get a job can lead job seekers to make mistakes such as lying or exaggerating in a job interview.
 The lies are not sustainable in the long term and a good professional doesn’t need to lie.
 On the contrary, get abilities for a specific industry or niche, in which you are the perfect candidate.
 Develop your marketing strategy, and most importantly, take care of your professional brand.